-If this type of Audit Opinion is issued by external auditors, it impacts on the outlook of the Company being audited negatively.
-As such, it will be perceived negatively by all stakeholders, particularly those such as Shareholders, Bankers and Investors.
+If this type of Audit Opinion is issued by external auditors, it impacts the outlook of the Company being audited negatively.
+As such, it will be perceived negatively by all stakeholders, particularly those such as Shareholders, Bankers, and Investors.

 Disclaimer of Opinion

 This fourth type of Audit Report is the most undesirable type issued by Auditors in Dubai and the rest of the UAE.
 It is negatively perceived by all stakeholders of the Company such as Shareholders, Bankers, Lenders, Investors, etc., and will have a significant negative impact on the company’s operations and ability to function.

 - The Auditing Firm is not independent or there is a significant conflict of interest;